mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 support of datagram mode, if requested by the client, the MASQUE server reflects the Datagram-Flow-Id Header from the client's request on the HTTP response.

-All DATA frames received on that stream as well as all HTPP/s datagrams with the specified Datagram-flow-ID are forwarded to the target server by adding an IP header (see section {{IP-header}} below) and sending the packet on the respective raw socket.
+All DATA frames received on that stream as well as all HTTP/3 datagrams with the specified Datagram-flow-ID are forwarded to the target server by adding an IP header (see section {{IP-header}} below) and sending the packet on the respective raw socket.

-IP packets received from the target server are mapped to an active forwarding connection and its payload is then respectively forwarded in an DATA frame or HTTP datagram to the client (see section {{receiving}} below).
+IP packets received from the target server are mapped to an active forwarding connection and its payload is then respectively forwarded in an DATA frame or HTTP/3 datagram to the client (see section {{receiving}} below).

 ## Error handling